Hibou57/External-Programs-ST3/README.md

 output panel: “External Program: Show Errors” and “External Program: Show Output”.

-External programs are executed *synchronously*.
+External programs are executed asynchronously.

 <a name="installation"></a>